-B. Informal Review/Hearing Procedures for Denial of Assistance on the Basis of Ineligible Immigration Status
+B. Informal Review/Hearing Procedures for Denial of Assistance on the Basis of Ineligible Immigration Status lieu of, requests an appeal to the INS.

-The applicant/participant family may request that RAP provide for an informal review/hearing after the family has notification of the INS decision on appeal or, in lieu of, requests an appeal to the INS.
 This request must be made by the applicant/participant family within 30 days of receipt of the Notice of Denial or Termination of Assistance, or within 30 days of receipt of the INS appeal decision.